HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - Using the remote backup function requires configuring remote server related parameters.

-**Remote Replication Mode**: Supporting both SCP and RSYNC.
+**Remote Replication Mode:** Supporting both SCP and RSYNC.
 If RSYNC replication mode is selected, it needs to install RSYNC tools on all compute node servers and remote servers in advance.

-**Sign in without password**: If a remote server is connected through Sign in without password, all compute node servers are required to establish a password-free channel with the remote server.
+**Sign in without password:** If a remote server is connected through Sign in without password, all compute node servers are required to establish a password-free channel with the remote server.
 For the establishment of password-free channel, refer to the [Password-free Channel Description](installation-and-deployment.md#description-of-implementing-password-free-login) chapter of the [Installation and Deployment](installation-and-deployment.md) document.

-**Remote Hostname**: IP address of the remote server
+**Remote Hostname:** IP address of the remote server

 Remote Host User/Password: SSH information for remote server connection

-**Remote Storage Directory**: The directory where the backup metadata is stored in the remote server, which must be a directory that exists and in which remote connection accounts have write privileges
+**Remote Storage Directory:** The directory where the backup metadata is stored in the remote server, which must be a directory that exists and in which remote connection accounts have write privileges

 **Periodical Backup**